2026 Guild School

 Accommodations and Meals

 Meals are served cafeteria-style in the dining hall, a spacious building located in the center of campus.
 Offerings include a selection of hot entrees that change daily; salad bar; large selection of fruit, cereal; coffee, tea, milk, juice, and sodas; ice cream; other dessert items.
 Other meals include the opening dinner, a lobster cookout, and the graduation banquet.
-Special dietary needs can be accommodated if communicated well in advance.
+Many dietary needs can be accommodated if communicated well in advance.

-Guild School Director Jeanie Anderson
+Guild School Director Audrey Tripp

 Tuition, Housing and Meal Plans

-• $1,900 includes 36 hours of instruction, a shared room, and meals.
+• $2,200 includes 36 hours of instruction and coffee breaks, a shared room, and meals.

 • $350 for an additional 12 hours of classes, for a total of 48 hours of instruction.

-• $800 for a shared room and meals for non-participating guest.
+• $850 for a shared room and meals for non-participating guest.

 Meal Plan Options for off-campus students who find their own lodging (select one):